VendDair/VoA-Helper/README.md

 *If theres any issues please say that [here](https://t.me/a52sxq_uefi) with screenshots/pics and any other detail that can help fixing the problem*

 ## FAQ
 - How do I boot into android back?
-Flash boot.img from /sdcard/ in twrp or launch "Android" app on the Windows Desktop
+Flash boot.img from /sdcard/ in twrp or launch "Android" app in Windows Desktop
 - How do I uninstall windows? [here]()